 Sun and Air

-In order to truly blossom, a green plant has to get out of its comfortable shell, to be able to withstand the weather, start transforming carbon dioxide into oxygen.
+In order to truly blossom, a green plant has to get out of its comfortable shell, to be able to withstand the weather, and start transforming carbon dioxide into oxygen.
 An experienced coach will challenge and stretch, sometimes creating tension in the coaching relationship.
-Unlike therapy, executive coaches usually work with strong ambitious people, who – like all of us – have their vulnerabilities, but thrive on challenge.
+Unlike therapy, executive coaches usually work with strong ambitious people, who – like all of us – have their vulnerabilities, but thrive on challenges.
 Some of the truths the coachees will discover about themselves and others might not be easy to accept.
 Some of the actions they will decide to take could feel daunting and even scary.
-Yet transforming yourself, people you manage and organisations you lead does require effort and courage.
+Yet transforming yourself, the people you manage and the organisations you lead do require effort and courage.

-Coaching has a dual nature – it is a welcome investment and a self-care treat, however, it can bring you out of the comfort zone, testing your resilience.
-Yet only in this way you can grow.
+Coaching has a dual nature – it is a welcome investment and a self-care treat.
+However, it can also bring you out of your comfort zone, testing your resilience.
+Yet only in this way can you grow.

 For more information about coaching, contact us here.